 Tip 2: Squeeze before you sneeze

 If you find yourself leaking with coughing, laughing, or sneezing, this is a quick, simple exercise that can help with bladder control and reduce symptoms of prolapse.
-You can practice performing a quick Kegel exercise before any of the activities that cause you to have a bladder leak, but remember it is important to relax back to resting between each repetition.
-So if you feel a sneeze or cough coming on, quickly “squeeze” your pelvic floor muscles “before you sneeze!”
-This is an easy phrase to remember to help control your bladder whether you are at home or out with friends and family!
+You can practice performing a quick Kegel exercise before any of the activities that cause you to leak urine.
+Remember, it is important to relax back to resting between each repetition.
+So if you feel a sneeze or cough coming on, quickly squeeze your pelvic floor muscles before you sneeze!
+This is an easy phrase to remember to help control your bladder whether you are at home or out with friends and family.
+If you aren’t sure how to do a Kegel, review our how-to guide.

 Tip 3: Check your landing